nextauthjs/next-auth/www/docs/getting-started/client.md

 If you pass the `session` page prop to the `<Provider>` – as in the example above – you can avoid checking the session twice on pages that support both server and client side rendering.

 This only works on pages where you provide the correct `pageProps`, however.
-This is normally done in `getInitialProps` or `getServerSideProps` like so:
+This is normally done in `getInitialProps` or `getServerSideProps` of page files like so:

 ```js title="pages/index.js"
 import { getSession } from "next-auth/client"